 The wind had risen to a howl by the time he went to bed, and the radiator was clanking in a futile effort to warm up his bedroom when he went in to ready himself for bed.
 He got undressed, donned his pajamas, and pulled an extra blanket out of the chest at the foot of his bed before putting out the lights and climbing under the covers.
 Relaxation eluded him for some time, but finally, he felt himself drift into that comfortable half-doze that precedes a gentle drop into the true realm of sleep.

 He was startled into instant wakefulness, and pulled himself into a half-sitting position, leaning on his elbows.
 There came a soft laugh.

-“I told you, we’d meet again soon,” the voice whispered, in the darkness.
-And then there was another touch on his lips; another mouth, warm and moist, pressed against his.
+“I told you we’d meet again soon,” the voice whispered in the darkness.
+And then there was another touch on his lips.
+A mouth, warm and moist, pressed against his.

 “How did you get in here?”
 Jeb asked, a little breathless, as the kiss broke.

-“Are you asking me to leave?” she said, a pout in her voice.
+“Are you asking me to leave?”
+There was a pout in her voice.

 “Good.
 Because, you know, this is our second meeting.”
 She kissed him again, and he reciprocated.

-“I don’t think you really care,” she said, laughter in her voice.
+“I'll bet you don't really care.”
+She gave a quiet laugh.
 An unseen hand pulled the blankets back.
 Jeb felt a tug on his pajama bottoms, and moments later, he was swallowed up by pleasure.

 The next morning, he awoke, alone, twisted in a tangle of blankets.
 His brain felt logy, sludgy, like he couldn’t quite put two thoughts together.
 He got out of bed, at that point discovered that his pajama bottoms were a damp mess, and hurried to the bathroom hoping he wouldn’t meet anyone on the way.